2015 Dates and Deadlines will be announced soon

 *What is the eligibility criteria for an applicant?

 Of Course!
-However, we would need your commitment towards implementing the project atleast till the milestone review in Dec 2013.
+However, we would need your commitment towards implementing the project at least until the milestone review in Dec 2015.

 *Can I apply as a team instead of applying as an individual?